“What do you want to be when you grow up?”

 2. Higher Productivity

 Employees perform better when their work contributes to a clear mission.
 When employees’ needs are met, they don’t just become happier — they become better performers, too.
 With engaged employees, your company and your contact center will see increased productivity.
-In fact, Gallup’s report says companies with employee engagement programs see a productivity increase of about 21 percent.
+In fact, Gallup’s report says companies with employee engagement programs see a productivity increase of about 21%.

 Related to productivity, employee health is a critical factor in employee engagement.
 Open communication, respect, trust, and positive work relationships support health and psychological well-being of employees.
 Gallup found that employees’ physical health and psychological well-being affect the quality and quantity of their work.
 Link your employees’ work with a greater purpose and an opportunity to grow, and they are more likely to work harder.
 When agents are empowered to creatively fix customer problems, more customers will be serviced and cared for with just one contact.
 Engaged employees will lead your company towards more loyal employees and more loyal customers.